Armandpl/GrowOnline-Java/README.md

 `sudo apt-get upgrade`

+#### Dependencies
-Install git:`sudo apt-get install git-core`
+First, install git `sudo apt-get install git-core`

-Install wiring pi, this will enable us to control the relays
+Then, install wiring pi, this will enable us to control the relays

 `cd /home`